Youth Programmatic Thinking (Youth PT)

 Every spring and fall, BDPA Twin Cities offers free youth coding classes in Saint Paul for students in grades 3 through 12.
-Through our Youth Programmatic Thinking (Youth PT) initiative, students learn the foundations of computer science in a fun, engaging, and inclusive environment—taught by real IT professionals and mentors of color.
+Through our Youth Programmatic Thinking (Youth PT) initiative, students learn the foundations of computer science in a fun, engaging, and inclusive environment—taught by IT professionals and mentors.

-Our two beginner-level courses—Scratch Programming and Python Programming—run for 8 weeks every Saturday at New campus location announcement coming soon.
+Our two beginner-level courses—Scratch Programming and Python Programming—run for 8 weeks every Saturday.

 Whether your child is curious about games, apps, or how the internet works, this program is designed to spark creativity, build confidence, and develop future-ready tech skills.